ShashlikTB/H4TestBeam/README.md

     TBTreeMaker.py -P  ~/Downloads/rec_capture_20141025_155121.txt  -B data/test_1_Marini.txt

+To look at the tree:

     root -l test/rootLogon.C   latest.root

-To get a visual about which channels are present, do
+To get a visual about which channels are present, do:

     calDisplay.py